 In recognition of the growing number of individuals who are interested in changing professions to become teachers, we offer a program which allows adult students to complete requirements for licensure.
-This program is designed for people who currently hold a Bachelor’s degree in a field other than Education.
+This continuing education program in North Carolina is designed for people who currently hold a Bachelor’s degree in a field other than Education.
 This program can be done by attending during the day or students can complete coursework and fieldwork, except for final internships and student teaching, during evenings over five academic terms (for example, Fall/Spring/Summer/Fall/Spring).

 Individuals who hold a Bachelor’s degree from a four-year, regionally accredited college or university may complete teaching licenses in each of the five licensure tracks.
 Licensure only students typically complete just the courses listed for an education student’s major; however, additional coursework may be required.
 For licensure only in Secondary or K-12 licensure areas, if the first degree is not in English, history, Spanish or French, the additional coursework may be extensive.

 Students who complete an approved CCE North Carolina teacher licensure program (with a highly effective status that includes methods courses and student teaching) in any area can then have their licenses endorsed to teach in additional areas.